bookofproofs/bookofproofs.github.io/_sources/history/18th-century/celsius.md

 **Anders Celsius** was a Swedish astronomer, physicist and mathematician.
 He participated in Maupertuis' expedition to measure a degree of latitude in Lapland.
 He is best known for the temperature scale that he proposed and which is named after him.

 ### Mathematical Profile (Excerpt):
-* One of Spole's students in Uppsala was Nils Celsius (1658-1724), the son of Magnus Celsius (1621-1679) who was professor of mathematics at Uppsala between 1668 and 1679.
-* After Spole's death in 1699, the university disregarded his suggestion of having Nils Celsius succeed him and, instead, they appointed Per Elvius (1660-1718) (who was married to another of Spole's daughters) as professor of astronomy.
 * Only when Elvius died in 1718 did Nils Celsius become professor of astronomy.
-* Anders Celsius grew up with access to a big family library, which managed to survive the fire of 1702.
 * After graduating from secondary school, Celsius studied astronomy, mathematics, and experimental physics at the University of Uppsala and gained a deep appreciation for mathematics mainly thanks to Anders Gabriel Duhre (about 1680-1739), who visited Uppsala in 1724-25 and gave a lecture course.
 * Celsius had been so unhappy with the mathematics teaching that he thought he would specialise in law but this all changed after he attended Duhre's course.
 * Celsius had, from the early 1720s, carried out observations for Erik Burman (1692-1729), Nils Celsius's successor as professor of astronomy in Uppsala, and, having been taught about meteorology and experimental physics by Burman, Celsius published his first two papers in 1724 both relating to barometers.